Spike (Buffy the Vampire Slayer): Early history

 In 1894, Spike and Angelus developed a rivalry with the enigmatic Immortal, who later had Spike sent to prison for tax evasion.
 In 1900, Spike killed Xin Rong, a Chinese Slayer while in China during the Boxer Rebellion.
 In 1943, he was captured by Nazis for experimentation and taken aboard a submarine, where he was briefly reunited with Angel.
 By the 1950s, Spike had reunited with Drusilla, and they traveled to Italy.
-At some point, Spike also became rivals with the famous vampire Dracula.
-The enmity between Spike and Dracula was explored in the comic series Spike vs. Dracula, in which their mutual hatred is caused when Spike, along with Darla and Drusilla, slaughtered the Romani (gypsy) tribe who had cursed their patriarch, Angelus, with a soul, although it is unclear if either Spike or Drusilla knew precisely why Darla was so angry with the tribe.
-That clan (unknown to Spike) was favored by Dracula and he sought revenge for their deaths.
+At some point, Spike also became a rival of the famous vampire Dracula.
+The enmity between Spike and Dracula was explored in the comic series Spike vs. Dracula, in which their mutual hatred is caused when Spike, along with Darla and Drusilla, slaughtered the Romani (gypsy) tribe who had cursed their patriarch Angelus with a soul, although it is unclear if either Spike or Drusilla knew precisely why Darla was so angry with the tribe.
+That clan (unknown to Spike) was favored by Dracula, and he sought revenge for their deaths.
 Spike later mentions in a conversation with Riley Finn, "Dracula?
 Poncy bugger owes me £11, for one thing," because Dracula tossed Spike's signed copy of Bram Stoker's Dracula in a fire in 1898.
 Spike also notes that Dracula's fame has done more damage to vampires than any Slayer, since it made their weaknesses more widely known.
-Spike attended Woodstock in 1969, whereupon he accidentally became high after ingesting the blood of a hippie, he claims to have spent the six hours following the incident "watching my hand move".
+Spike attended Woodstock in 1969, whereupon he accidentally became high after ingesting the blood of a hippie.
+He claims to have spent the six hours following the incident "watching my hand move".
 In 1977, he fought and killed a second Slayer, Nikki Wood, aboard a subway train in New York City, taking from her a black leather duster which he wears throughout his appearances on Buffy and Angel until it is destroyed in an explosion in season 5 of Angel, whereupon he gets a new one that looks exactly like the old one ("The Girl in Question").
 At some point post-1977, Billy Idol allegedly "stole" Spike's look and made it famous as his own (as revealed in season 7’s "Sleeper"; see "Appearance" below); Spike's thoughts on this are unrecorded.
 Inasmuch as Buffy knew of the "theft" as of "Sleeper," Spike presumably shared the detail with her in an undepicted moment.

 Spike's flashback appearances, in chronological order, include: